OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-35.md

 The leaders brought onyx stones and other gems to be set in the ephod and breastpiece;

 ## Exodus 35:28
-and the spices and olive oil for the light, for the anointing oil, and for the fragrant incense.
+and the spices and oil for the lamps, for the anointing oil, and for the aromatic incense.

 ## Exodus 35:29
 All the Israelite men and women whose hearts were willing brought to the Lord voluntary offerings for all the work the Lord through Moses had commanded them to do.